Beware of Lazy Historical Analogies

 What We’re Really Talking about Here

 All in all, there's a strange archaism to the debates we're having about AI, as if people would rather rehash arguments from the nineteen-fifties than grapple with what's happening in front of our eyes.
 What if a robot suddenly declared its ardent love for a human user?
-That happened last year, and it was a joke.
+That happened two years ago, and it was a joke.
 What if an AI passed the Turing test?
 For all intents and purposes, that's now happening every day.
 What if there were people who spent all day interacting with robots instead of with other human beings?
 Have you heard of the gaming industry?
 What if we developed a "general" AI that could tackle challenges in multiple domains?
 Done.
 What if a robot declared its intent to wipe out humanity?
 Yawn.
 Wait, but what if we had killer robots that were actually attacking human—?
 Yeah, yeah, yeah.
 Old news.
 Next?

 Wait, but here's the kicker.
 What if we had robots that could write novels?

-And this would do what?
+And this would do … what?
 Help to meet our society's vast excess demand for novels?
 Drive down the average compensation for novel writing from basically nothing to actually nothing?
 Add efficiency to the publishing business?
 The core challenge of contemporary publishing is grappling with our current, enormous, embarrassing oversupply of novels.
 We have absolutely no need for any more novels.
 Talk about a solution in search of a problem.

-This same fuzzy thinking, this overreliance on yesterday's futurism, pervades Cowen's essay.
-Hoary tropes and science-fictional fables pile up sentence by sentence, paragraph by paragraph, making it hard to figure out exactly what he's predicting.
+This same fuzzy thinking, this overreliance on yesterday's futurism, pervades Cowen's current writing.
+Hoary tropes and old science-fictional fables pile up sentence by sentence, paragraph by paragraph, making it hard to figure out exactly what he's predicting.
 Is he arguing that AI-driven text generators will take the guff out of fancy pants writers while leaving everyone else comparatively unscathed?
 As noted, the fancy-pants writers have already been cut down to size.
 Is he suggesting that AIs are going to take over intellectual work altogether—problem solving, innovation, the generation of ideas?
 That would be a bigger blow to the worlds of business and science than to journalism or creative writing, since STEM-powered fields like tech and medicine are where most kinds of innovation now happen.
 Or is he saying that AIs are going to take over the work of communicating overall—speaking, writing, chatting, conversing?
 That would amount to the disruption, if not the eradication, of social life itself.
 In such a future, the woes of out-of-work essayists would be the least of our worries.

 Or perhaps Cowen's goal is simply to situate himself on the right side of the trend—to argue that AI will put everyone out of work except people savvy enough to know that AI will put everyone out of work.
 Get with the program, losers!
 But what's the use of publishing that idea unless exchanging and understanding ideas confers some actionable advantage?
 This is what I can never understand about arguments like Cowen's.
 When you actually try to think through the implications, you end up concluding either that: